 Training, qualifications & experience

-I am registered member (MBACP) with BACP and receive supervision from a registered supervisor.
-I am also a board member of the Scottish Association of Psychodynamic Counsellors.
+I am an accredited member with BACP and receive supervision from a registered supervisor.

 Mental Health First Aid (NHS Scotland)